The Procurement & Investment Readiness Fund

 How Do I Apply?

 You need to complete the online eligibility form.
-Please read the Program Guidelines in the attachment below before you submit your application.
+Please read the Program Guidelines before you submit your application.

-Check back soon for the next deadline for grant applications.
-Before applying to any grant you must create your account on the portal, and fill in the Eligibility form (available by clicking Apply Now).
+Before applying to any grant, you must create your account on the portal, and fill in the Eligibility form (available by clicking Apply Now).

 First of its Kind in Canada

 We will be learning about what works best with this type of fund in Canada as the program evolves.
 We invite applicants to check back with this web-site to keep abreast of any changes over the course of the program.
 We welcome any feedback to help us improve the process.
 Our goal is to be as transparent as possible.
 We invite you to be part of this journey with us!

 Total Funding Available